devangmehta123/pycon-uk-2019/README.md

     that you use.
 By default, python is version 2.x but we want to use 3.x.
 So, always use python3 and you will be fine.*
     * dev server is started like this: cd /vagrant/pycon (note that /vagrant/ is a shared folder between your VM and your project in host OS) and then python3 manage.py runserver
-    * setting up debugger inside pycharm will help to see what is happening.
+    * setting up debugger inside pycharm will help to see what is happening and the debugger typically runs the same dev server as above.
 Pycharm professional has a very useful feature for using remote interpreter inside vagrant VM (and more recently, inside docker containers).
 We will go through remote interpreter setup and debugger configuration during workshop.